 Familiarise yourself with the new neighbourhood

-If you’re moving to a new city or suburb, birthing classes and mothers’ groups are a great way to make friends and get support during this major life transition.
+If you’re relocating to a new city or suburb, birthing classes and mothers’ groups are a great way to make friends and get support during this major life transition.
 Look into the options in your new neighbourhood and scope out your local grocery store, playground, library, coffee haunt and walking trails to establish some semblance of a routine when you’ll need it most.
+If you’re moving interstate, check out our quick guide.

 Take time out